swissclubto/swissclubto.github.io/_events/2024-06-29-soccer-italy.md

 ---

-:soccer::switzerland: Join the Swiss Club Toronto for the screening of the Swiss Men's team facing Italy in the quarter final of the Euro 2024!
+:soccer::switzerland: Join the Swiss Club Toronto for the screening of the Swiss Men's team facing Italy in the round of 16 of the Euro 2024!

 We have a patio reserved and are all ready to cheer on the squad as they take on Italy.
 Come out, have a great time and be ready to shout "Hopp Schwiiz"!